Programs & Services

 Holden Branch, MAEAP Technician Ext.
 5564 or [email protected]

 In addition, farmers whose fields are in the South Branch of the River Raisin may be eligible for 10 additional free test kits through a partnership the Lenawee Conservation District has with Great Lakes Restoration Initiative (GLRI) for "Pay-for Performance".
 Contact a MAEAP technician at Lenawee Conservation District office (517) 263-7400 Ext.
-3.
+3 for more information on either of the above opportunities.

 Lenawee Conservation District, 1100 Sutton Rd., Adrian, MI 49221